z3l4w5/tintin-space/content/docs/part1/chapter4/5/_index.md

 Hugo comes with its own built-in generic shortcodes.
 Some themes may come bundled with shortcodes for the users.
 We also have community-built shortcodes available that we can add to our website and use as needed.
 We are free to create custom shortcodes in the shortcodes subfolder within the layouts folder.
 Some of the built-in Hugo shortcodes include the following:
 - gist—Takes the user and gist ID as parameters and renders a GitHub gist.
 You can also pass a filename if the gist has multiple files.
 - ref—Takes a file path in the Hugo website and provides an absolute link to that file.
-If the url or slug is overridden in the front matter of a page, the ref short- code follows the newly provided location.
+If the url or slug is overridden in the front matter of a page, the ref shortcode follows the newly provided location.
 - relref—Provides the relative link to the file in the Hugo website.
 This shortcode works similar to ref.
 - figure—Renders an image with a caption.
 - tweet—Renders a Tweet with the given ID.